linode/docs/docs/guides/web-servers/use-apache-kafka-to-process-streams/index.md

 Every Kafka event is a simple key-value pair with optional headers and a time stamp.
 Keys and values are strings or integers.
 The time can be set explicitly by the Producer, or time stamped upon ingestion.
 Values can be also written in various formats including JSON and AVRO.

 If no key is sent by the Producer, the default strategy Kafka employs places topics round-robin in its broker topic partitions.
 If a key is sent, the key is hashed and its modulo specifies the number of partitions that Kafka allocates to a topic across the brokers in its cluster.
 Custom partitioning strategies make use of Kafka configuration to define partition quantity and allocation across a cluster.

 ## Stream Setup and Traffic Management

 Stream ingress and management to applications surrounding Kafka fall into two general categories: applications that push or are polled.
 There are different techniques used for each that help plan the scope of scale needs.

-Streaming devices and sources that are stateless, and can be buffered in applications prior to logging data to Kafka.
+Streaming devices and sources that are stateless can be buffered in applications prior to logging data to Kafka.
 This produces a predictable feed rate and duty cycle of transactions for an application, and data processing can take place *after* the stream(s) are fed to the Kafka log.

 The Kafka libraries for applications contain a class called Interface ProducerInterceptor, which can intercept and optionally mutate, typically through a transform or lambda, streamed data sources to process events sent to Kafka topics.
 This class allows capturing planned sources of unbound data streams, merging or joining them with other data sources in cadence, and placing them into the key/value pairs that Kafka messaging uses.